benjaminoakes/www.benjaminoakes.com/_posts/2020-08-29-Dr-Bill-Vicars-American-Sign-Language-Lessons.md

 Source: [Learn Sign Language: Lesson 01 (ASL) - YouTube](https://www.youtube.com/watch?v=DaMjr4AfYA0)

 I've been working through these videos as I learn (and re-learn) ASL [with my toddler](https://www.amazon.com/Sign-Your-Baby-Communicate-Infants/dp/0966836774).
-He's a talented instructor and it's nice to see that he's shared so much content online.
+Dr. Bill is a talented instructor and it's nice to see that he's shared so much content online.